clulab/processors/docs/processors.md

 * `CoreNLPProcessor` - a wrapper for Stanford's CoreNLP, using its constituent parser;
 * `FastNLPProcessor` - a wrapper for Stanford's CoreNLP, but using its neural-network dependency parser;
-* `CluProcessor` - an in-house processor (licensed under the Apache license) that contains: tokenization (using [Antlr](http://www.antlr.org)), lemmatization (using [MorphaStemmer](https://search.maven.org/#artifactdetails%7Cedu.washington.cs.knowitall.nlptools%7Cnlptools-stem-morpha_2.10%7C2.4.5%7Cjar)), POS tagging, named entity recognition (NER), and shallow syntactic parsing or chunking, and semantic role labeling.
-The last four components are implemented using `Metal`, our multi-task learning framework.
+* `CluProcessor` - an in-house processor (licensed under the Apache license) that contains: tokenization (using [Antlr](http://www.antlr.org)), lemmatization (using [MorphaStemmer](https://search.maven.org/#artifactdetails%7Cedu.washington.cs.knowitall.nlptools%7Cnlptools-stem-morpha_2.10%7C2.4.5%7Cjar)), POS tagging, named entity recognition (NER), shallow syntactic parsing or chunking, dependency parsing, and semantic role labeling.
+The last five components are implemented using `Metal`, our multi-task learning framework.

 ## Common usage scenarios